 What we did last year

-• We have and will continue to attend conferences and training events to enable to keep ourselves updated with changes in leasehold law and good practice;
+• We will attend conferences and training events to enable to keep ourselves updated with changes leasehold law and good practice;

 • We will develop further electronic communication of certified summaries and estimates to leaseholders as a preferred channel of communication;